Eliminate Maze Gates Campaign

 Councillor Pratt successfully brings forward a Notice of Motion asking staff to examine potential changes to eliminate bicycle stop baffles in favor of more accessible trail barriers.

-Launch of community awareness campaign with posters installed at maze gate locations throughout the Township, highlighting accessibility issues and family impact.
+Launch of community awareness campaign which includes short videos on social media, highlighting accessibility issues and family impact.

 April 28, 2025 Council Motion Details